 Short-eared Owls: ringing reveals mysterious migration

-A century of Short-eared Owl ringing has shown differences in this species’ migration over space and time, providing clues about how population sizes may have changed during that period.
-A candidate for red-listing (based on declines apparent from the Atlas) analyses of ringing recoveries have found that birds originating from Scandinavia and Central Europe travelled the furthest on migration, while those from Britain and the North Sea area made the shortest journeys.
-More surprisingly, distances travelled tended to increase from the 1920s through to the 1960s and 1970s, but have since fallen.
-These patterns might be associated with changing population sizes.
-Further, these trends may have contributed to breeding declines in more southern and isolated parts of this species’ range, where populations are compromised without periodic immigration.
-The analyses also highlight the particular potential of Britain, with its shorter distances between breeding and wintering grounds, to facilitate the conservation of this vulnerable species.
+A century of Short-eared Owl ringing has shown differences in this species’ migration over space and time, providing clues about population changes.
+A candidate for red-listing, analyses of ringing recoveries found that owls originating from Scandinavia and Central Europe travelled the furthest on migration, while those from Britain and the North Sea area made the shortest journeys.
+Distances travelled increased and then fell during the twentieth century.
+Reduced immigration may have contributed to breeding declines in parts of this species’ range.
+Read more on this study highlighting Britain’s potential role in Short-eared Owl conservation.